Loading...

 Yes — we serve Austin and the greater Austin metro including Round Rock, Cedar Park, Georgetown, Pflugerville, Lakeway, Bee Cave, Bastrop, Kyle, and Dripping Springs.
 Pickup and delivery are available from our San Antonio workshop, and most Austin upholstery repair jobs are scheduled within a few days of estimate approval.

-Sofas, loveseats, sectionals, recliners, dining chairs, accent chairs, ottomans, headboards, benches, antique settees, and commercial booth seating.
-Both fabric and leather.
-Both modern and antique.
-If it has a frame, springs, or fabric, we can probably fix it.
+Dining chairs, dining chair seats (drop-in and slip seats), accent and side chairs, ottomans, benches, and antique settees.
+Both fabric and leather, both modern and antique.
+We specialize in chairs, seats, and small upholstered pieces — not full sofas or sectionals.
+For larger pieces, we're glad to refer you to a dedicated sofa workroom.
 Particle-board flat-pack furniture is the main exception — we will tell you honestly when a piece is not worth the repair cost.

 On most fabric repairs, no. Hand-sewn seam repair using matched thread disappears into the original stitch line.
 Cushion rebuilds are completely invisible since the foam is internal.
 Frame repairs are hidden beneath the existing upholstery.
 The exceptions are pigmented leather patches and large fabric tears where exact dye-lot matching is impossible — in those cases we explain expected visibility before any work begins.